Concrete Leveling in Madison, WI

 The Main Issue Is Settlement

 If the concrete has dropped because the base beneath it lost support, leveling may be able to raise and stabilize the affected section.
+This is common when water, erosion, poor compaction, open joints, tree root pressure, or seasonal ground movement leaves a slab unsupported.

 Image